The Premise for Government-Subsidised Housing Allocation:

 Fast forward to 2017, the Housing Development Corporation (HDC) continues to provide rental units under the Accelerated Housing Programme to fulfil the needs of citizens such as our senior citizens who are unable to qualify for a mortgage.
 Rental rates for the newer units are also indexed to the income of beneficiaries, on a variable sliding scale.

 Accessing affordable mortgage options has been made even more possible with the Trinidad & Tobago Mortgage Finance Company Limited’s (TTMF) restructured subsidized mortgage regime.

-To cater to the needs of the lower and lower income earners, the affordable financing regime was expanded in early 2015 to include a 5% mortgage interest rate for first time home owners whose monthly earning was not in excess of $30,000.00.
+To cater to the needs of low to lower middle income earners, the affordable financing regime was expanded in early 2015 to include a 5% mortgage interest rate for first time home owners whose monthly earning was not in excess of $30,000.00.
 This would afford them the opportunity to purchase a property up to $1.2M and qualify for 95% financing on properties valued at $1.2M.

 By September, 2016 the Government further modified the qualifying income and property value to reflect a more realistic picture of the marketplace and give citizens a greater ability to access affordable housing solutions.